Family Vacations Santorini Greece- Things to Do When You Travel with Kids

 No one EVER regrets a good shoe.
 Make sure the whole family is properly outfitted, too.
 Kids with sore feet complain!
 (And so do their moms 😉

-Family Friendly Santorini – What to see and do with the KIDS – Swim in the Volcano’s Hot Spring
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Swim in the Volcano’s Hot Spring

 With an active volcano you might expect some heat!!
 Underwater vents heat the waters near Nea Kameni to 95 degrees.
 Some say the sulfur in the water has many benefits like helping with skin conditions like psoriasis and with pain from conditions like swelling from arthritis.
 Even without the benefits like this one…swimming in the warm water that is heated by a volcano is a pretty cool experience.

-Any time you swim, be sun safe!
-You don’t want a burn to ruin your trip!
+Any time you swim, consider sun safety!
+You don’t want a sunburn to ruin your trip!
 Cover up the whole family.
 Kids have more delicate skin than adults.
 We love rash guards for the whole family.
 They aren’t hot because they are made of a similar fabric to a swim suit and they dry just as fast.

 We had such a marvelous time on our family adventure to Greece and you can have one, too!
-Take the whole family.
+Greece makes for wonderful family vacations.

-Read up before you head to Greece to have the BEST trip of your life!
+Read up before you head to Greece to have the BEST family adventure of your life!

 Natalie, The Educational Tourist